faroub/TahakomAVRLib/applications/Organ/README.md

 ## Code

-The following code permits to turn a Buzzer to an Organ that plays notes entered by a user via a serial terminal (GTKTerm serial port terminal is used):
+The following code permits to turn a Buzzer into an Organ that plays notes entered by a user via a serial terminal (GTKTerm serial port terminal is used):

 ```
 #include "Buzzer.h"